 Baily also served as vice president and general manager of the C3 Networks (Command, Control, and Communications) division.
 He was responsible for leading C3 Networks activities in its addressed markets of Command and Control (IC2), Network and Information Systems (N&IS), Intercontinental Ballistic Missile Systems (ICBM), Integrated Shipboard Systems (ISS), and the Network Enabled Systems division of Boeing Australia Limited.

 Previously, Baily was vice president of Battle Command Systems (BCS) and led program execution for all Army Systems BCS-related programs, including communications, command and control, and tactical intelligence systems.
 Prior to joining Army Systems, Baily was deputy general manager for Integrated Defense Advanced Systems (IDeAS) and concurrently led the Network Centric Operations Programs and Technologies organization within IDeAS.
 Prior to that, he was deputy program manager of the Future Combat Systems program during the Concept Technology and Demonstration (CTD) phase that culminated in a successful Milestone B Review.

 Baily has also had a variety of program management and engineering assignments in systems product development, including leading the RS-68 Engine integrated product team for the Boeing Delta IV program.
 In addition, he led the Rocketdyne Operations organization, which included Manufacturing, Facilities & Plant Operations, and Materiel.
 His project engineering assignments have included developing space power systems, missile defense technologies, and booster and upper stage liquid rocket engines.

-Baily has a master of science and a bachelor of science in mechanical engineering from the University of California, Los Angeles and the University of Colorado, respectively.
+Baily has Bachelor of Science and Master of Science degrees in mechanical engineering from the University of Colorado and the University of California, Los Angeles, respectively.